 Best budget hotels in Calgary

-- Alt Hotel Calgary East Village: modern, spacious and in a great location (next to the Bow River).
-There is a fitness center and an onsite restaurant.
+- Alt Hotel Calgary East Village: modern, spacious, and in a great location (next to the Bow River).
+There are a fitness center and an onsite restaurant.

 - HI Calgary City Centre Hostel: very affordable private rooms with en-suite bathroom in a nice clean hostel with a premium location (only a 2-minute walk from City Hall transit stop).